jchesshir/political_docs/traffic_lights.md

 And that's assuming they actually follow the law.

 But people are actually much more likely to accidentally run stop signs than they are stop lights.
 Stop signs are rarely hung over top of the street like traffic lights are.
-Furthermore, trees tend to grow and ever so slowly hide those stop signs, and if a tree is hiding a stop sign, it is likely hiding them as you come upon that intersection as well.
+Furthermore, trees tend to grow and ever so slowly hide those stop signs, and if a tree is hiding a stop sign, it is likely hiding the other car as you come upon that intersection as well.

 On the other hand, opposing traffic is much more likely to see and stop at a red light.
 So we don't have to worry about that when we have had a long green light.
 Just as long as the light doesn't turn yellow, we don't have to worry about opposing traffic popping out in front of us.